-The Panel will meet four times a year and in private

-a) The Panel will have in place a work programme for its activity.

-- b) The Chair of the Panel, in conjunction with other members, shall agree the dates of the Panel for the ensuing year, where possible. - c) The Chair of the Children, Families and Education Select Committee should authorise any additional meetings that may be required or requested by the Chair of the Panel. - d) The Panel will allow themes and agenda topics to be brought to them from the Children in Care Council (CiCC), with themes identified at each meeting. - e) The Chair of the Panel will agree agenda items in advance of the meeting. - f) The Panel cannot establish any other sub-groups or bodies to carry out its responsibilities.
+- a) The Panel will meet four times a year and in private - b) The Panel will have in place a work programme for its activity. - c) The Chair of the Panel, in conjunction with other members, shall agree the dates of the Panel for the ensuing year, where possible. - d) The Chair of the Children, Families and Education Select Committee should authorise any additional meetings that may be required or requested by the Chair of the Panel. - e) The Panel will allow themes and agenda topics to be brought to them from the Children in Care Council (CiCC), with themes identified at each meeting. - f) The Chair of the Panel will agree agenda items in advance of the meeting. - g) The Panel cannot establish any other sub-groups or bodies to carry out its responsibilities.